How to make the color green can sometimes be a confusing topic to deal with, as it is often a difficult color to identify accurately.

 Other options: You can also use blue colors to make green cooler.

-Here are some real life examples of green colors mixed together within a painting.
-Each painting is an example of how use different kinds of greens for different situations.
-Whether creating shades of green for a still life of a rose, or a landscape painting, you will see that there is never really a simple formula for mixing green colors.
+Whether creating shades of green for a still life of a rose, or a landscape painting, you will see that there is never really a simple formula for how to make green.
 Getting a certain color can take a lot of experimenting with mixing different colors.

 This painting has much darker greens than the other two paintings shown above.
 Notice that many of the colors used for the mixtures in this painting are dark.